leekelleher/umbraco-contentment/.github/IDEAS.md

   e.g. https://github.com/umbraco/Umbraco-CMS/blob/release-8.1.0/src/Umbraco.Web.UI.Client/src/views/common/infiniteeditors/iconpicker/iconpicker.html#L35-L41
   then have a "Multiple Approved Color Picker"?

-- Try using the umb-confirm directive with some other buttons in there... interesting concept.

 - Checkbox List - arrange in columns? (e.g. think categories / taxonomy)

 - editorService Ideas